todc/todc-select2/README.md

 Google Select2
 =================

 Google Select2 is a Google-themed fork of ivaynberg's excellent [Select2](http://ivaynberg.github.com/select2/) library.
-It is intended to be a natural fit with [Google Bootstrap](http://todc.github.com/css3-google-buttons/).
+It is intended to be used with [Google Bootstrap](http://todc.github.com/css3-google-buttons/).

 To get started -- checkout http://todc.github.com/google-select2!